-I maintain that Stina is one of the 10 best restaurants in the city right now.
+I maintain that Stina is one of the 10 best restaurants in the city right now and they make one of Philly’s best pizzas.
 I crave each visit more than the last.
 And you will too.

 Stina Pizzeria is called a pizzeria, maybe because they serve pizza, but that’s as far as the comparisons go.
 Yes, they serve pizza.
 But if you don’t try the other Mediterranean dishes on the menu, you’ll be missing out on the best they offer.

 The menu represents all the cultures that call the Mediterranean home.
 You’ve got Greek spanakopita, Spanish octopus, Moroccan chicken kebabs, Turkish pide and even Italian pizza.
 And all of it is excellent.

 While getting a pizza is practically obligatory, the best menu items are really everything else.
 The spanakopita is better than anything we’ve ever had in Greece.
 The octopus is so tender and delicate.
 The Manti dumplings almost defy description but are extremely delicious and quite filling.